Answers to frequently asked questions around COVID-19, from travel to furlough

 Making vaccination mandatory

-As the vaccination rollout continues some employers are taking the decision to make vaccination mandatory.
+In addition to the care home development, some employers in other sectors are choosing to make vaccination mandatory for their workforce.
 For example, Pimlico (formerly Pimlico Plumbers) is introducing a ‘no jab, no job’ policy and engaging only new starters who have been vaccinated against COVID-19 and offering to pay for all staff to have the vaccination once it becomes privately available.

 Vaccination requires an individual’s informed and voluntary consent and cannot be forced.
 If employees refuse vaccination, to discharge their health and safety duty, the employer may need to consider other steps that can be taken to protect them.
 An employer could consider potential disciplinary proceedings for failure to follow a reasonable instruction in certain settings (such as health or care) where an employees’ refusal has serious consequences but this approach is not without risk (as outlined below).
-Any employers considering this approach should seek specific legal advice.
+Any employers considering this approach must be sure to follow any government guidance that emerges and seek specific legal advice, and should bear in mind the following:

-Employers enforcing a change without employees’ agreement would be in breach of contract and employees could resign and claim constructive unfair dismissal.
-It is easier to introduce an immunisation clause into new starters’ contracts, although it would be prudent to discuss this with any recruits.
+- Reviewing employment contracts (remembering that enforcing a change without employees’ agreement would be in breach of contract and employees could resign and claim constructive unfair dismissal)

 Dismissal for refusal to be vaccinated